iifl-logo

 CORPORATE GOVERNANCE REPORT

-A separate section on Corporate Governance as stipulated under Schedule V (C) of the SEBI Listing Regulations forms part of this Report.
-The Corporate Governance Report along with the requisite certificate from the practising company secretary confirming compliance with the conditions of corporate governance as stipulated under SEBI Listing Regulations forms part of this Annual Report.
+A separate section on Corporate Governance as stipulated under Para C of Schedule V of the SEBI Listing Regulations forms part of the Annual Report.
+The Corporate Governance Report along with the requisite certificate from the Practising Company Secretary, confirming compliance with the conditions of corporate governance as stipulated under SEBI Listing Regulations forms part of this Annual Report.

 PARTICULARS OF CONTRACTS OR ARRANGEMENTS WITH RELATED PARTIES

 There were no materially significant related party transactions entered between the Company, Directors, Management and their relatives, except for those disclosed in the financial statements.
-All the contracts/arrangements/transactions entered by the Company with the related parties during FY 2023-24 were in the ordinary course of business and on an arms length basis, and whenever required the Company has obtained necessary approval as per the related party transaction policy of the Company.
+All the contracts/arrangements/transactions entered by the Company with the related parties during FY 2024-25 were in the ordinary course of business and on an arms length basis, and whenever required the Company has obtained necessary approval as per the Related Party Transaction Policy of the Company and applicable provisions of the Companies Act, 2013 and the SEBI Listing Regulations.

 CONSERVATION OF ENERGY, TECHNOLOGY ABSORPTION, FOREIGN EXCHANGE EARNINGS AND OUTGO

-The particulars as prescribed under section 134(3)(m) of the Companies Act, 2013 read with the Companies (Accounts) Rules, 2014 is annexed to this Report as ‘Annexure-C.
+The particulars as prescribed under Section 134(3)(m) of the Companies Act, 2013 read with the Companies (Accounts) Rules, 2014 is annexed to this Report as an ‘Annexure-C.

 PARTICULARS OF DIRECTORS AND EMPLOYEES